logicl00m/kratos-frontend/QWEN.md

 ### Feature Organization
 - `application-details/` - Components for displaying detailed loan application information
 - `dashboard/` - Components for the loan application dashboard and queue management
+- `dynamic-form-builder/` - Components for building dynamic forms with a visual interface
 - `form/` - Components for dynamic form rendering and field input handling
+- `running-workflows/` - Components for managing and monitoring active workflow instances
 - `workflow/` - Components for workflow visualization and JSON editing
+- `workflow-config-edit/` - Components for editing workflow configurations
+- `workflow-templates/` - Components for managing workflow templates
 - `workflow-editor/` - Components for visual workflow design and editing (Planned)

 ### Shared Components